Frequently asked questions (FAQ)Estimated reading time: 8 minutes

 Looking for popular FAQs on Docker for Windows?
 Check out the Docker Knowledge Hub for knowledge base articles, FAQs, technical support for various subscription levels, and more.

-Q: How do I get the stable or beta version of Docker for Windows?
+Q: How do I get the Stable or Edge version of Docker for Windows?

 A: Use the download links for the channels given in the topic Download Docker for Windows.